enricocid/Music-Player-GO/README.md

 - Music organized by artist;
 - Fast scroller;
 - Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded);
-- Dark status bar icons for light colors;
+- Dark status bar icons for light accents;
 - No need to navigate between activities;

 ### Open settings directly from UI.
 Available settings: